-Pectus excavatum is a congenital (present at birth) abnormality that can be mild or severe.
+Pectus excavatum is often a congenital (present at birth) abnormality.
+Or, it can develop after birth.
+The condition can be mild or severe.

-The health care provider will also ask questions about you or your child's medical history, such as:
+The provider will also ask about medical history, such as:

 Tests may be done to rule out suspected disorders.
 These tests may include:

-Pulmonary or cardiac function tests may be done to determine how severely the lungs and heart are affected.
+Tests may also be done to find out how severely the lungs and heart are affected.

 - Review date:

 - December 07, 2016

 - Dale Mueller, MD, Cardiovascular and Thoracic Surgeon, HeartCare Midwest; Chairman Department of Cardiovascular Medicine and Surgery, OSF St. Francis Medical Center; and Clinical Associate Professor of Surgery, University of Illinois.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2008 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.